Sirius902/gcfeeder/README.md

 The default theme can be found at `src/viewer/shader/color.frag`.
 Other themes can be found in `theme`.

 ## Notes
+* Only supports port one on the adapter.
 * libusb does not allow more than one process to interface with a device at a time, so, the feeder may not be active when using Dolphin's passthrough.

+### **vJoy**
 To use a controller with Dolphin using the feeder, configure the vJoy Device as a Standard Controller instead.
-* Only supports port one on the adapter.
 * Currently reads Force Feedback packets from all effects on vJoy to control rumble for compatibility (Dolphin seems to crash unless all effects are enabled).